The Crucial Role of Metadata in Building a High-ROI, SEO-Friendly Website

 The Importance of Meta Tags

-Let’s delve into the specifics of how metadata works, starting with meta tags.
-Meta tags are snippets of text that describe a page’s content but don’t appear on the page itself.
-Instead, they’re embedded in the page’s code.
-There are several types of meta tags, including:
+Meta tags are snippets of text that describe a page’s content, but they don’t appear on the page itself.
+Instead, they’re embedded in the code.
+Let’s break down some of the most important types of meta tags that can drive SEO success:

 Title Tag